 Let’s cut to the chase.
 The main difference between Chapter 11 liquidation and Chapter 7 is that you, as the debtor, remain “debtor in possession.”
-In other words, you have control over the sale process and the distribution of assets through the bankruptcy court.
+In other words, you have control over the sale process.
+You also control the distribution of assets through the bankruptcy court.

-In a Chapter 7 case, by contrast, you are immediately taken out of possession, and you no longer have right title or interest to any of your assets.
+In a Chapter 7 case, by contrast, you are immediately taken out of possession.
+You no longer have right title or interest to any of your assets.
 In other words, except for special exceptions (known as “exemptions”), you lose control over your real property and personal property.
 (You also surrender control over your liabilities, but that’s likely much less important.)

 For instance, let’s say that your husband, Peter, got hit from behind on the New Jersey Turnpike six months ago.
 The truck driver at fault had been speeding while driving way in excess of allowable hours.
-The accident left Peter in traction, and he had to step down from his lucrative (but intense) position as Vice President of a bank in Manhattan to recover.
+The accident left Peter in traction.
+He had to step down from his lucrative (but intense) position as Vice President of a bank in Manhattan.
 Peter’s sudden lack of income created a cash flow emergency for the family, prompting the need for debt relief.
-He initiated a lawsuit against the trucking company to recover damages, but it might take months or longer to sort out.
+He initiated a lawsuit against the trucking company to recover damages.
+However, this might take months or longer to sort out.

 If you and Peter file for Chapter 7, you can’t determine a settlement on that lawsuit.
 The trustee gets to control the outcome.